-Anyone who has messed around with Lego knows the seemingly insignificant, yellow, see-through Lego principle.
-Soon after we open a package of Lego, we put the larger pieces together.
+Anyone who has messed around with Lego has experienced the seemingly insignificant, yellow, see-through Lego principle.
+Soon after we open a package of Lego, we snap the larger pieces together.
 It probably has something to do with our need for immediate gratification and an underlying lack of intelligence, but we like to snap big pieces together.
 It gives us a false sense of accomplishment we find pleasing.
-At some point in the process, and it’s usually 3/4ths the way through, we recognize an error.
+At some point in the building process, and it’s usually 3/4ths the way through, we recognize an error.
 One of the other larger pieces doesn’t snap into the larger structure quite right.
-We go back through the instructions and realize that in one of the earlier steps, we failed to attach a seemingly insignificant, yellow, see-through Lego properly.
+We go back through the instructions and realize that in one of the earlier steps, we failed to attach a tiny, seemingly insignificant, yellow, see-through Lego properly.
 With some frustration, we realize we have disassemble the project, almost in total, to put that seemingly insignificant, yellow, see-through Lego on.
 In our frustration, we know that the designer Lego could’ve added a quarter inch protrusion to the larger piece to make the tiny, yellow Lego unnecessary.
-We might even say that aloud, but in the midst of our frustration, we recognize the Lego designer might have had a philosophical driver behind making the tiny, yellow piece so relevant.
+We might even yell that aloud, but in the midst of our frustration, we recognize the Lego designer might have had a philosophical driver behind making the tiny, yellow piece so relevant.

+As Dennis Prager once wrote, “Life is filled with trivial examples.
+Most of life is not major moments.”
 In most real-world constructs, the little parts are as important as the big ones, and sometimes they’re more important.
 The spark plug might not be the smallest part on a car, for example, but if it’s not firing properly in a spark ignition system, proper combustion is not possible, and the car won’t run.
 Perhaps, the Lego designers wanted to teach their loyal customer base the kinesthetic knowledge inherent in the Heraclitus quote, “The unapparent connection is more powerful than the apparent one.”

 Most of us view philosophy as the study of larger concepts and abstracts that govern human behavior.
 Philosophers call this the accurate and abstract philosophy.
 The other branch of philosophical thought is considered the easy and obvious philosophy.
 The latter, writes David Hume, “uses examples from everyday life so we can see the difference between right and wrong.
 He says that this type of philosophy is popular and follows from common sense, therefore there are rarely errors in it.”
 Some consider the easy and obvious philosophy, and the discovery of the obvious, a “Well yeah” and “Of course!” study.
 The second philosophy, the accurate and abstract philosophy, does not direct our behavior.
 Instead, it focuses on what causes that behavior and why we do the things we do and uses abstract reasoning to attempt to make sense of it.”
 The Group 3 Blog goes onto write, “that Hume says that since this area of philosophy does not use common sense, errors are made often and because of this, this area is sometimes rejected.”

 “I deal with the obvious.
 I present, reiterate and glorify the obvious – because the obvious is what people need to be told,” Dale Carnegie.
 We have to imagine that as a young upstart, Carnegie didn’t put much focus on the obvious, and that he initially considered those smaller elements somewhat irrelevant and trivial.
-We can guess that he set out to find a mind-blowing concept regarding the general principles that govern human behavior to impress his peers, and the world in general.
-At some point in his studies, he realized the larger concepts don’t seem to fit quite right without the more obvious tenets, and he realized he needed to disassemble the larger concepts and reassembled them with the philosophical equivalent of the seemingly insignificant, yellow, see through Lego of the mind.
+We can guess that he set out to find a larger, mind-blowing concept regarding the general principles that govern human behavior to impress his peers, and the world in general.
+At some point in his studies, he realized the larger concepts don’t seem to fit quite right without the more obvious tenets, and he realized that he needed to disassemble the larger concepts and reassembled them with the philosophical equivalent of the seemingly insignificant, yellow, see through Lego of the mind.

 After he reached that point, we can guess Carnegie saw little-to-no reward for his modified thinking on a subject like, How to Make Friends and Influence People because he was just pointing out what was so obvious to everyone.
 He probably also learned that if he transmitted his version of the obvious philosophy properly, the recipients would assume they arrived at the conclusion on their own.

 “It takes a very unusual mind to undertake analysis of the obvious,” Alfred North Whitehead said.
 Most authors worry about insulting their readers by introducing concepts that are so obvious that the reader might view their writing as condescending.
-They also don’t want their readers to consider them authors who deal with matters so obvious that they’re not worth reading, so they qualify it in an almost apologetic manner, “This might seem so obvious as to be unworthy of discussion, but-.”
-If the author is cursed, or blessed, with an unusual mind, however, they consider the point in question so noteworthy that they need to explore it.
+They also don’t want their readers to consider them authors who deal with matters so obvious that they’re not worth reading, so they qualify it in an almost apologetic manner, “This might seem so obvious as to be unworthy of discussion, but …” If the author is cursed, or blessed, with an unusual mind, however, they consider the point in question so noteworthy that they need to explore it.

 “The more original a discovery, the more obvious it seems afterwards.”
 Arthur Koestler.
 Those who consider such discussions unworthy should ask themselves how many times they’ve discussed something so obvious that it was a complete waste of time, only to realize that that discussion modified their thinking on the issue.
 We could call this almost imperceptible progression an epiphany, unless we remain fixated on the image of an epiphany involving an inventor toiling away in a basement until they make that mind-altering, “Eureeka!” discovery.
 This definition of epiphany usually involves a light bulb above the recipient’s head.
 Epiphanies, like most matters, come in big and small packages.
 In this case, it involves seeing something a certain way for our whole lives, until we run into the unusual mind who sees it a little different.